MinimalistPeach/AQYO8L_Parallel/Semester task/readme.md

 The program will output the running time of the matrix multiplication with and without parallelization.
 <br />

-# (C#) PI value determination using the Monte Carlo algorithm and Archimedes method
+# (C#) PI value determination using the Monte Carlo algorithm and Leibniz method

 ## Features
 - The program gets the number of threads and number of points as a command line argument, then determines how many random points are in the circle's radius, then it calculates the PI value (Monte Carlo)